Roresand

-Roresand or Roresanden is a village in Grimstad municipality in Agder county, Norway.
+Roresand is a village in Grimstad Municipality in Agder county, Norway.
 The village is located on the southwestern end of the lake Rore along the Norwegian County Road 404.
 The village sits about 4 km northwest of the town of Grimstad, about 6 km east of the village of Reddal, and about 7 km south of the village of Skiftenes.
 The lake Syndle lies about 2 km to the northwest and the lake Landvikvannet lies about the same distance to the south.

 Landvik Church sits about 1 km south of the village.
 The cemetery for the church is located in Roresand, right next to the Landvik school.

+History

-Historically, Roresand was the administrative centre of the old municipality of Landvik which existed until 1971.
+The village of Roresand was the administrative centre of the old Landvik Municipality which existed until 1971.